-dperone Posted November 16, 2019 Share Posted November 16, 2019 We received a call from a traffic control company to winch one of their crash trucks out of the sand on a rural road about 20 miles away from our shop.
+dperone Posted November 16, 2019 Report Posted November 16, 2019 We received a call from a traffic control company to winch one of their crash trucks out of the sand on a rural road about 20 miles away from our shop.
 I happened to be on another call about half way between our shop and the location so I was dispatched along with our heavy to give him a hand with traffic and pulling cable.
 I arrived to find a truck about 50' from the road way buried on to the axles front and back.
 Being as impatient as I am, I started rigging my little winching monster to pull the truck to the roadway.
 I ran a 4 part line to the truck and started pulling.
 Once the chocks got a good bite the truck came right out of the hole it dug.
 I winched it all the way to the road then repositioned to get it to jump the 6 inch lip back onto solid ground.
-3 Quote Link to comment Share on other sites More sharing options...
+3 Quote

-Orcas Tow Posted November 16, 2019 Share Posted November 16, 2019 Nice job marrying the winch lines together to even the load, smart rigging:) Quote Hello from sunny (when its not raining) Orcas Island Link to comment Share on other sites More sharing options...
+Orcas Tow Posted November 16, 2019 Report Posted November 16, 2019 Nice job marrying the winch lines together to even the load, smart rigging:) Quote Hello from sunny (when its not raining) Orcas Island

-dperone Posted November 17, 2019 Author Share Posted November 17, 2019 21 hours ago, Orcas Tow said: Nice job marrying the winch lines together to even the load, smart rigging:) Thanks, those 4 part lines use up 150' of line pretty quick but you can't beat how it pulls.
-1 Quote Link to comment Share on other sites More sharing options...
+dperone Posted November 17, 2019 Author Report Posted November 17, 2019 21 hours ago, Orcas Tow said: Nice job marrying the winch lines together to even the load, smart rigging:) Thanks, those 4 part lines use up 150' of line pretty quick but you can't beat how it pulls.
+1 Quote

 Recommended Posts